ccswbs/UoGd7-Training/features/howto-livefeeds.md

 4. On the Feed aggregator page, you will see the category you created appear under "Category overview."
 5. Click on the new category.
 6. You will see the Aggregator category ID in the URL, at `<site_name>/aggregator/categories/<category_ID>`.

+### Step Two: Add the Multiple Combined Feed View Pane

+1. From the page you would like to add a combined live feed to, select `Customize this page` at the botton of the screen.
+7. For the appropriate region, select `+` (plus sign).
+8. When the Add Content window opens, select `View panes` from the side menu.
+9. Select `View: S5 - Live Feed (Category)` from the list.
+1. Override the title and add a new one if desired.
+If it is not overridden, no title will show.
+2. Enter the Aggregator Category ID.
+3. Select `Finish`.
+4. Select `Save` at the bottom of the page.